CFA FAQs

 Where can an applicant find guidance on applying for specific funding programs?

-On the CFA home page, NYS Consolidated Funding Application, several documents are posted, detailing how to use the CFA and outlining the available CFA resources.
+On the CFA home page, several documents are posted, detailing how to use the CFA and outlining the available CFA resources.
 These documents provide applicants with information about the application as well as programmatic detail for each resource that is a part of the CFA process.
 There are also recorded webinars on the CFA website describing the programs and their eligibility requirements.

 What if a project is eligible for funding that is not accessible through the CFA process?
 How do Regional Councils support applicants in obtaining these resources?

-If a project is not eligible for funding through the CFA process, contact your ESD Regional Office.
+If a project is not eligible for funding through the CFA process, contact your Regional Office through the email address listed in the previous question.
 State agency staff will work with the Regional Council to identify potential funding sources and/or assistance when a non-eligible project is deemed a priority.

 Is there funding available outside of the CFA?